-LEGAL TERMS What this section calls a " complaint " is also called a " grievance ."
-Another term for " making a complaint " is " filing a grievance ."
-Another way to say " using the process for complaints " is " using the process for filing a grievance ."
+LEGAL TERMS on calls a " complaint " is also called a "grievance." · Another term for grievance." or " making a complaint " is " filing a - say " using the process for complaints " rocess for filing a grievance."

 Section 7.3 Step-by-step: Making a complaint